ripienaar/free-for-dev/README.md

    * [gleek.io](https://www.gleek.io) — Free description-to-diagrams tool for developers.
 Create informal, UML class, object, or entity-relationship diagrams using your keyword.
    * [gliffy.com](https://www.gliffy.com/) — Online diagrams: flowchart, UML, wireframe,...
 Also plugins for Jira and Confluence.
 5 diagrams and 2 MB free
    * [GraphQL Inspector](https://github.com/marketplace/graphql-inspector) - GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
+   * [LogChimp](https://logchimp.codecarrot.net/) - Build better products by track, manage, and analyse your customers feedback with ease.
    * [huboard.com](https://huboard.com/) — Instant project management for your GitHub issues, free for Open Source
    * [Instabug](https://instabug.com) —  A comprehensive bug reporting and in-app feedback SDK for mobile apps.
 Free plan up to 1 app and 1 member.
    * [Ilograph](https://www.ilograph.com/)  — interactive diagrams that allow users to see their infrastructure from multiple perspectives and levels of detail.
 Diagrams can be expressed in code.
 Free tier has unlimited private diagrams with up to 3 viewers.